Video Accessibility Checklist [Downloadable]

 Unfortunately, most video players do not support audio descriptions, so video producers must be mindful of how they want to publish their descriptions.
 You can publish descriptions through a separate audio track, a new video with the AD audio track embedded, or by using an audio description plugin.

 Transcripts are a text version of the audio.
 Transcripts allow deaf and blind individuals to access video content.
-A fully accessible video should include both captions and a transcript.
+You’ll find that a video accessible calls for transcripts because a fully accessible video should include both captions and a transcript.

 If you’re using a professional captioning company, you can download a plain text transcript.
 If not, just copy and paste all of your captions into one document.
 To publish the transcript, you can either paste it below the video, through a new link, or by using an interactive transcript plugin.